 If you have questions about the history of El Sobrante or would like to donate an artifact or have photographs to share, please contact us at: firstname.lastname@example.org

 Use the same contact to order our El Sobrante book, authored by local historian Donald Bastin, and published in 2012.
 The price is $20 plus $2 for shipping.
 No tax.
-The book may also be purchased at our new museum and history center site, set to open some time in 2020.
+The book may also be purchased at our museum and history center site, open every Saturday, 10-4, and by appointment.
 We also have copies available at our booth at the annual El Sobrante Stroll, always held the 3rd Sunday in September.

 Book a Slide Show!